keesvv/hyper-dark/README.md

   ],
   ```

-5. Reload Hyper by pressing `Cmd + Shft + R` If this doesn't work, try closing and reopening Hyper.
+5. Reload Hyper by pressing `Cmd + Shift + R` If this doesn't work, try closing and reopening Hyper.